Estif-Gi/wireframing/README.md

 Purpose: Clarifies how users will interact with the interface.

 Example: A wireframe for a login page includes placeholder fields for "Username" and "Password," along with a "Submit" button.
 This helps stakeholders understand user actions without needing a fully designed prototype.

+# Types of Wireframes
+1. Low-Fidelity (Lo-Fi) Wireframes
+Definition: Simple, rough sketches or digital outlines that focus on structure and layout without visual details.

+Characteristics:
+Basic shapes & placeholders (e.g., boxes for images, squiggly lines for text).

+Minimal or no colors (usually grayscale).

+No typography or branding (uses generic fonts).

+Focuses on functionality & layout rather than aesthetics.

+When Are They Used?
+Early ideation phase (brainstorming concepts).

+Rapid prototyping (quick iterations before committing to a design).

+Stakeholder & team feedback (focuses on structure, not visuals).

+User flow & navigation testing (validating usability before refining details).

+Example:
+A hand-drawn sketch of a mobile app’s home screen with boxes labeled "Header," "Search Bar," and "Product Grid."

+2. High-Fidelity (Hi-Fi) Wireframes
+Definition: More polished and detailed wireframes that closely resemble the final product.

+Characteristics:
+Refined layout & spacing (pixel-accurate alignment).

+Real content (or close to final) (not just "lorem ipsum").

+Typography & basic branding (font styles, logo placement).

+Interactive elements (buttons, dropdowns, hover states).

+May include simple colors & icons (but not full visual design).

+When Are They Used?
+Late-stage design refinement (after lo-fi wireframes are approved).

+Client & developer handoff (clearer specifications for UI development).

+User testing with near-final interactions (more accurate feedback).

+Transition to full mockups & prototypes (before final UI design).

+Example:
+A digital wireframe of a website with actual button labels, placeholder images, and a defined grid structure.
+# it is a high fidality wireframe